 The Writing Portfolio for the B.S.Ed.
 English program is also a collection of writing done for English classes here at WCU.
 The B.S.Ed.
 Portfolio is graded Pass/Fail.
-Teacher Certification students must pass the Writing Portfolio as a requirement for Formal Admission to Education (FATE).
-Detailed information can be found on page 24.
+Teacher Certification students must pass the Writing Portfolio as a requirement for Teacher Candidacy.
+Detailed information can be found on the Secondary Education department website.